DaUmega/Codam_Core/README.md

 # Codam_Core

 I decided to pursue Codam Core in my limited time in the Netherlands.
-This repo contains all the projects I have completed and work-in-progress.
+This repo contains all the projects I have completed.

 It's a self-paced, peer-to-peer learning school that will allow me to acquire the coding knowledge, and skills equivalent to a bachelor's degree.